-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the Independent School District No. 256, Red Wing, Minnesota, (the District) as of and for the year ended June 30, 2020, and the related notes to the financial statements which collectively compromise the District's basic financial statements, and have issued our report thereon dated October 23, 2020.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the Independent School District No. 256, Red Wing, Minnesota, (the District) as of and for the year ended June 30, 2021, and the related notes to the financial statements which collectively compromise the District's basic financial statements, and have issued our report thereon dated October 21, 2021.

 In connection with our audit, nothing came to our attention that caused us to believe that the District failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and uniform financial accounting and reporting standards for school districts sections of the Minnesota Legal Compliance Audit Guide for School Districts, promulgated by the State Auditor pursuant to Minnesota.
 Statute § 6.65, insofar as they relate to accounting matters.
-However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the District's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.
+However, our audit was not directed primarily toward obtaining knowledge of such noncompliance with the above referenced provisions, insofar as they relate to accounting matters.